Folmer & Schwing Division

 Sizes Offered: 8x10 only

 Notes: It is essentially a studio camera of the era which happens to have a folding base.
-Similar to the F&S Home Portrait No. 1 of the same era, except this camera has nickeled hardware and front focus as well as rear focus.
+Similar to the F&S Home Portrait No. 1 of the same era, except this camera has nickeled hardware, front focus as well as rear focus, and an aluminum and nickel metal platform surround that adds strength to the usual wooden platform.
+When said wooden platform is missing its long middle section (as it is in the example above), the metal frame can substitute and keep the camera functional.
 As an outfit, it came with all sorts of apparatus for taking portraits, e.g., a backdrop, reflector, tripod, everything fitting in two cases.

 References: